martinamcm/MultSampSize/README.md

 <img src="/Images/Comp2.png" title="Comp2" width="90%" />
 </p>

 The user must upload pilot data and click 'Obtain estimates' to provide parameter estimates using the panel as shown.
 A loading bar will be shown when the model is being fitted and a table with parameter estimates from both the latent approach and standard binary approach will be displayed when it is complete.
+An example dataset for the case of two continuous and one binary components is provided in the repository.

 <p align="center">
 <img src="/Images/Comp3.png" title="Comp3" width="80%" /><img src="/Images/Comp4.png" title="Comp4" width="80%" />